frederic-perez/AmE-dictionary/data/dictionary.md

 __flutter<sup>2</sup>__ _n_
 __fluttering__ _n_
 __fly high__
-__fly in the ointment__ _idiom_ :two: A flaw or imperfection that detracts from something positive. _The only fly in the ointment in an otherwise perfect wedding day was the fact that the bride tripped when walking down the aisle._
+__fly in the ointment__ _idiom_ :three: Something that spoils or hinders a proceeding, especially when not anticipated.
+A flaw or imperfection that detracts from something positive. _The only fly in the ointment in an otherwise perfect wedding day was the fact that the bride tripped when walking down the aisle._
 __fly off the handle__ _idiom_ To lose self control, to get very angry.
 __fly on the wall__
 __fly-by-night__